ustaxcourt/ef-cms/docs/operations/bounced-email-notifications.md

 ## Problem

 Occasionally, service Email bounces and we may need to take programmatic action when such an event occurs.
-Specifically, if the bounce was the result of an email to the `IRS_SUPERUER_EMAIL` account, we need to take immediate action by alerting Court personnel and a distribution list.
+Specifically, if the bounce was the result of an email to the `IRS_SUPERUSER_EMAIL` account, we need to take immediate action by alerting Court personnel and a distribution list.

 ## Solution